Grade 8 Drama Notes; Copy

 STAGE LEFT / RIGHT

-Left/ Right as seen from the Actor's point of view on stage. (ie Stage Left is
+Left/ Right as seen from the actor's point of view on stage. ( Stage Left is

 Any stage curtains including a vertically flying front curtain (house tabs) and

-especially a pair of horizontally moving curtains which overlap at the centre.
+especially a pair of horizontally moving curtains which overlap at the center.

 TYPECAST